 Like all nonnative reptile species, yellow anacondas are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.
-This species can be humanely killed year-round and without a permit on 25 public lands in south Florida.
+This species can be humanely killed year-round and without a permit on 32 Commission-managed lands in south Florida.

 Yellow anacondas are small in comparison to their green anaconda cousins and are one of the few types of snakes that is notably yellow in color.
 Scale color patterns can range from olive yellow to brownish yellow but it still largely distinguishable.
 Like other constrictors the yellow anaconda bears a blunt head and like the green anaconda it wears multiple dark streaks emanating from it eyes towards the back of its head.
 In addition to their yellow color they display many dark back and side spots, with the ones on the back being larger and darker than those on the side.
 Yellow anacondas are constrictors and squeeze their prey to death.
 On the smaller side, yellow anacondas rarely reach lengths greater than 9 feet with max reports coming close to 13 feet.
 Females grow significantly larger than males with males usually only reaching lengths of 5-7 feet while females can attain the maximum lengths mentioned above.
 Females usually grow to weigh 5-12 pounds but can reach 65+ pounds with a max reported around 110.
 Males typically weigh closer to 3-7 pounds with a max reported of around 33 pounds.
 Like others of the Eunectes genus these snakes spend much of their time in and around water.